This article was updated in December 2019.

 Communicate with the Auditor

-Auditors expect those they’re auditing to have questions about the process; so organizations shouldn’t feel any hesitation asking their auditor for advice based on what they’re seeing in the marketplace.
-This is especially true if there’ve been any regulatory changes.
+Auditors expect those they’re auditing to have questions about the process, so organizations shouldn’t feel any hesitation asking their auditor for advice based on what they’re seeing in the marketplace.
+This is especially true if there have been any regulatory changes.

 For example, asking an auditor about his or her reliance on the work of specific internal audit teams can often inform management if their organization’s internal controls will need to be retested.
 If the auditor accepts the testing of an internal audit team, then an organization can have confidence in its current results.

 With the changing regulatory environment, it’s even more important for organizations to stay abreast of changing requirements and to verify their methodology matches the times.
-The consequence of missing or poorly executing new compliance requirements brings the increased likelihood of an internal control issue.
+Missing or poorly executing new compliance requirements increases the likelihood of an internal-control issue.

-Taking the time before an audit occurs to verify that an organization is current on its regulatory compliance goes a long way towards strengthening its controls.
+Take time before an audit occurs to verify an organization is current on its regulatory compliance; this assurance goes a long way toward strengthening internal controls.

 Revisit Foundational Controls

 Assumptions are often made about the condition of the most basic internal controls, such as segregation of duties (SOD), but significant issues can occur when these assumptions are wrong.

 In the case of SOD, problems such as material misstatement due to errors or fraud have an increased potential to arise when a single individual is allowed to execute two or more conflicting sensitive transactions.

 SOD is usually synonymous with IT-system access rights because a majority of critical functions are often performed through the enterprise system.
 However, because SOD requires technical and policy coordination, it can often fall through the cracks at the executive level.